Importing ready-made server blocklists on your own Mastodon server

 Mastodon reporting forms include the option to also send an anonymous report to the server of the account that wrote the post.
 This is usually a good idea, because only a user’s home server has the power to suspend or delete their account.
 Other servers can block accounts, but in the worst cases it may be better that a nasty account is deleted at source.

 However, there is a caveat to this: if the problematic user’s entire server is also problematic, it may be best not to include them in the report.
 Such servers tend to lash out when people report their behaviour.
 Your own server admin will be able to block problematic servers completely, which is usually the best way of dealing with such servers.
+If you notice the entire origin server is problematic, mention this in your report to your own server’s admin.

 What do I do about accounts that just boost nasty stuff?

-If there’s an account that boosts lots of problematic posts, go to their profile and report them from there (by clicking ︙ or ⋯).
+Go to their account’s profile page and report them from there (by clicking ︙ or ⋯).
 If you do this though, remember to mention in the comments section of the report the boosts that are problematic and why, so that the moderator can locate them more easily.

 What exactly ARE the rules on the Fediverse?